Should I hire a public adjuster?

-In a recent podcast episode (minute 31) from the Dave Ramsey show, a caller asked: “Should I hire a Claim Adjuster?.”
+In a Dave Ramsey show podcast episode several years ago, a caller asked: “Should I hire a Claim Adjuster?”
 Unfortunately, the lady’s $600k house burned to the ground when they were on vacation.
-So what was Dave’s response?
+What was Dave’s response?

 Yes!…Because the insurance companies, depending on which ones they are, there is a degree of nastiness and they will completely play games with you on a claim that size…on something this size, they will nitpick you $100k in a heart beat.